legal and privacy

 I think I have lost money to a scammer

-Contact your financial institution immediately if you believe you have lost money to a scammer or believe your banking or credit card details may have been shared with a scammer.
+We recommend that you contact your financial institution immediately if you believe you’ve lost money to a scammer or believe your credit card has been shared with a scammer.
+They will be able to provide recommended next steps, stop transactions or close your account should they need.

 Did you find it helpful?
 Yes No